West Lodge, Milne Graden

 - Departure time: 10am

-"This is a cottage for dog lovers... my favourite part of the décor is the Chelsea Textiles embroidered fabric in the bedroom.
-This delightful fabric was designed by artist Domenica More Gordon."Gina, owner of West Lodge
+"This is a cottage for peaceful relaxation.
+My favourite part of the décor is the 'Nature's Table' wallpaper by designer Angie Lewin and fabrics by artist Domenica More-Gordon."Gina, owner of West Lodge